MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/safe-deployments.md

 - Automate as much of your SDP as possible.
 For detailed guidance on automating IaC and application continuous integration and continuous delivery (CI/CD) processes, see [Recommendations for implementing automation](automate-tasks.md).

 - Use continuous integration (CI) practices to regularly integrate code changes into repositories.
 CI practices can help you identify integration conflicts and reduce the likelihood of large, risky merges.
-For more information, see the [Continuous integration guide](release-engineering-continuous-integration.md).
+For more information, see the [Recommendations for continuous integration](release-engineering-continuous-integration.md).

 - Use feature flags to selectively enable or disable new features or changes in production.
 Feature flags can help you control the exposure of new code and quickly roll back deployment if issues arise.